 You can’t literally stop the surge that often occurs during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
 Install a high-quality surge protector where any large appliances, a furnace for example, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s an increase in the line voltage.
 This will help shield the electrical components in your HVAC equipment that the power surge could harm.
 Be sure never to touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors properly.

 You and your family need to seek shelter first and foremost, but if there is time, turn off your HVAC system and cover the outdoor equipment with a tarp.
 Prior to turning your equipment back on after the storm, make sure you remove the tarp and remove any debris.

 This, Too, Shall Pass

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Wesley Wood Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order through all the seasons.
+If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Wesley Wood Service Experts and find out about our membership options to help keep your HVAC system in working order all seasons long.